igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/paired_end_alignments.md

 ### Translocation on the same chromosome

-When a large section of DNA is removed from one location and inserted elsewhere, that is a translocation.
+When a large section of DNA is removed from one location and inserted elsewhere, this is called a translocation.

 ![](../../img/translocation.jpg)